-The commands can be said on any screen when a call is not active
+The commands can be said on any screen when a call is not active after pushing the Uconnect voice command button (VR on the steering wheel.

 - 1. You can replace "NFL" with any league shown on the sports league screen.
-For example you can say "Show MLB headlines" or "Show PGA headlines". - 2.
+For example you can say "Show MLB headlines" or "Show PGA headlines." - 2.
 You can replace "Headlines" with any menu items shown on a league screen.
-For example you can say "Show NFL Schedule and results" or "Show NCAA Basketball AP top 25" or "Show Major League Baseball Teams".

-3. You can also say "Show Current Weather" or "Show extended weather" or "Show five day forecast" or "Show ski info" to get other forecasts.
+For example you can say "Show NFL Schedule and results" or "Show NCAA Basketball AP top 25" or "Show Major League Baseball Teams." - 3.
+You can also say "Show Current Weather" or "Show extended weather" or "Show five day forecast" or "Show ski info" to get other forecasts.